dfinity/motoko/design/system-api.md

  * payment and others.

-It is, however, designed to be extended with these feature, and occasionaly we note how that extension would look like.
+It is, however, designed to be extended with these features, and occasionally we note how that extension would look like.

 WebAssembly Host references
 ---------------------------

-This design mentions custom references types, such as `msgref`.
+This design mentions custom reference types, such as `msgref`.
 If the “[Reference Types for WebAssembly]” proposal is implemented, these would be such opaque host references of type `anyref`, or a custom reference type if type import is implemented; until then, they are represented by a `i32`.
 The